Can You Pay Your Mortgage With a Credit Card?

 The Takeaway

-While you probably can’t pay your mortgage directly with a credit card, there are workarounds that are possible, as long as you understand what you’re getting into and are strategic about how to do so.
+While you probably can’t pay your mortgage directly with a credit card, there are workarounds that are possible, as long as you understand what you’re getting into and are strategic about what you’re doing.
 Before you move forward with paying your mortgage with your credit card, make sure you weigh the fees involved vs. the rewards you could earn as well as any interest you could accrue and potential impacts to your credit.
 Understanding the pros and cons of this scenario is an important step in using your credit card responsibly.

 Whether you're looking to build credit, apply for a new credit card, or save money with the cards you have, it's important to understand the options that are best for you.
 Learn more about credit cards by exploring this credit card guide.